ibexa/documentation-developer/docs/search/criteria_reference/payment_order_criterion.md

 # Payment Order Criterion

-The `IdCriterion` Search Criterion searches for payments based on an ID of an associated order.
+The `Order` Search Criterion searches for payments based on an ID of an associated order.

 ## Arguments